ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 * Subnet IP (SNIP) `10.114.52.101`, and routed subnet `10.114.27.0/29`

-* VIPs `10.114.27.0-3` were added to the Citrix NetScaler VPX by the support team
+* VIPs `10.114.27.0-3` were added to the {{site.data.keyword.vpx_full}} by the support team

-## Step 2: Enable Load Balancing and Cache Redirect Features on the Citrix NetScaler VPX
+## Step 2: Enable Load Balancing and Cache Redirect Features on the {{site.data.keyword.vpx_full}}
 {: #step-2-enable-load-balancing-and-cache-redirect-features-on-the-citrix-netscaler-vpx}

-By default, the load balancing and cache redirect features on the Citrix NetScaler VPX load balancer are disabled; the `enable ns feature cr lb` command enables them.
+By default, the load balancing and cache redirect features on the {{site.data.keyword.vpx_full}} load balancer are disabled; the `enable ns feature cr lb` command enables them.

 ## Step 3: Create the Forward Proxy
 {: #step-3-create-the-forward-proxy}

-Use the command line to issue the following commands on to the Citrix NetScaler VPX.
+Use the command line to issue the following commands on to the {{site.data.keyword.vpx_full}}.
 In our scenario, only one of the two {{site.data.keyword.BluSoftlayer_notm}} DNS servers are added.

 ```
 add cr vserver vs_forward_cache HTTP 10.114.27.3 80 -cachetype forward -redirect origin